MysteryPancake/Houdini-Fun/README.md

   // If we've seen this point already, we found a cycle if (++sums[current] > 1) {
-    // Group it to be removed with polycut setpointgroup(0, "cyclic", current, 1);
+    // Group it to be split
+    setpointgroup(0, "cyclic", current, 1);
     // Add an iteration since we skipped this one
     ++n;